its-webhosting/umich-oidc-login/docs/packaging.md

 # Packaging and publishing the UMich OIDC Login plugin

-## Update plugin dependencies

-Perform the steps in the ["Update plugin dependencies" section of the build instructions.](building.md#update-plugin-dependencies)

-This is important to address any security issues as well as to prevent getting so far out of date that it becomes very difficult to update.

 ## Increment version numbers

 The version numbers should be incremented (as appropriate) before the plugin is rebuilt.